hfinkel/lfort/docs/PCHInternals.rst

 AST File Contents
 -----------------

-Clang's AST files are organized into several different blocks, each of which contains the serialized representation of a part of Clang's internal representation.
+LFort's AST files are organized into several different blocks, each of which contains the serialized representation of a part of LFort's internal representation.
 Each of the blocks corresponds to either a block or a record within `LLVM's bitstream format <http://llvm.org/docs/BitCodeFormat.html>`_.
 The contents of each of these logical blocks are described below.